 - Freelancing as an expert on other websites or blogs

 - Sponsored posts (a company pays you to write a post)

 There are other ways, but these are sources I’ve used in the past or still use today.

-Also, learning about marketing was the foundation to the success I’ve recently seen through my blog.
-I worked with blogging coach, The Blog Maven (A.K.A.
-Jeni Elliott), and took her BlogSmarter program.
-That really kickstarted my success from my blog business.
+Also, learning about marketing was the foundation for the success I’ve recently seen through my blog.
+I took an online class to learn more.

 I learned how to establish a business model, began branding myself, and marketing my business for those who need help in healing after divorce.
 It’s a ministry that also needs business management and marketing.

 Also, here are some books with great advice:

 - ProBlogger: Secrets for Blogging Your Way to a Six-Figure Income

 - How To Blog For Profit: Without Selling Your Soul